-(FOUO) the audit, in May 2014, the USD(AT&L) approved the new acquisition strategy for the full and open competition.
+(FOUC) the audit, in May 2014, the USD(AT&L) approved the new acquisition strategy for the full and open competition.
 As a result, the HMS program:

-- will incur (b)(4) in significant cost increases, of which (b)(4) results from the change in the acquisition strategy; - has spent (b)(d) to fund the development, procurement, and testing of radios on the development contract after being directed to change the acquisition strategy to a full and open competition for production radios and in addition will not award the production contract based on the development contract; - will increase the overall lifecycle support costs for the Rifleman by (b)(d) and by (b)(d) for the Manpack for each additional design; - has delayed the production decisions by 4 years which will consequently delay the planned fielding schedule to the warfighters; and - has fielded to the warfighters radios that did not meet performance requirements.
+- will incur (b)(4) in significant cost increases, of which (b)(4) results from the change in the acquisition strategy; - has spent (b)(4) procurement, and testing of radios on the development contract after being directed to change the acquisition strategy to a full and open competition for production radios and in addition will not award the production contract based on the development contract; - will increase the overall lifecycle support costs for the Rifleman by (6)(4) and by (6)(4) for the Manpack for each additional design; - has delayed the production decisions by 4 years which will consequently delay the planned fielding schedule to the warfighters; and - has fielded to the warfighters radios that did not meet performance requirements.